Claims For Wrongful Death Under the BC Family Compensation Act

 British Columbia law places the families of fatal accident victims at a considerable disadvantage.
-The Family Compensation Act (FCA), which governs the presentation of wrongful death liability claims throughout the province, only recognises a narrow range of compensable losses, typically those based on loss of income or support.
-The lawyers at Murphy Battista LLP act vigorously to protect the interests of those bereaved through motor vehicle accidents, medical negligence, and other negligent circumstances.
+The Family Compensation Act (FCA), which governs the presentation of wrongful death liability claims throughout the province, only recognizes a narrow range of compensable losses, typically those based on loss of income or support.
+The lawyers at Murphy Battista LLP act vigorously to protect the interests of those bereaved through medical negligence, and other negligent circumstances.

 You can depend on our team at Murphy Battista to help you recover the greatest amount possible under the law.
-Our damages claims are based on close attention to detail in the proof of such elements as loss of income, loss of household services, loss of care and support for children, and loss of inheritance.
-We have years of experience representing what a family’s loss following the accidental death of a family member means in practical terms.
+We understand the full extent of the losses following the accidental death of a family member and we pay close attention to detail in the proof of such elements as loss of income, loss of household services, loss of care and support for children, and loss of inheritance.

 Legislative proposals to expand the losses compensable under the FCA in British Columbia appear from time to time.
 The time might come when such damages as grief, loss of companionship or loss of good counsel are recognized under the law.
 Five provinces from Alberta to Nova Scotia have reformed their wrongful death laws to compensate such losses, and one day British Columbia might follow their example.